Star and Garter

 Pall Mall in the Eighteenth Century – St James Palace is on the right of the picture.
 The Star and Garter would have been about 100 yards away, on the right of the road disappearing into the distance,

-The location of the cricketing Star and Garter is not known with absolute certainty.
-That is because were two taverns on Pall Mall that bore this name.
-One was a modest Inn on the north side of the street, on the site of the present No. 44 Pall Mall, opposite to Schomberg House.
-The other Star and Garter stood on the south side of Pall Mall, numbered 94-95, and was altogether a grander establishment, famous for its fine claret and exclusive dining rooms.
-There is widespread agreement that this is the tavern we are interested in – we are fortunate in having a drawing by John Coney in 1796 of its outward appearance (relevant buildings underlined in red):
+Some writers have tried to muddy the waters by pointing out that there were at least two taverns on Pall Mall that bore the name Star and Garter.
+However, one was a modest Inn (on the north side of the street, on the site of the present No. 44 Pall Mall, opposite to Schomberg House) which would never have attracted the aristocracy.
+The other Star and Garter stood on the south side of Pall Mall, numbered 94-95, and was altogether a grander establishment, famous for its fine claret and exclusive dining rooms and there is universal agreement that this is the tavern we are interested in.
+We have a drawing by John Coney in 1796 of its outward appearance (relevant buildings underlined in red):

 This shows a four-storeyed building of early eighteenth-century character, probably two houses originally; that to the east (to the left above) having a narrow front projecting from its neighbour.
 It is described on British History as follows: “The east house had a shop at ground-floor level, a prominent canted bay on the first floor, and two windows in each succeeding storey, the front being quoined at the angles and finished with an eaves-cornice and a hipped roof.
 The western house had a rusticated Doric porch to the west of the three ground-floor windows, and four windows in each upper storey.
 The angle quoins and eaves-cornice were uniform with those of the eastern house.”